Gaius-Augustus/BRAKER/README.md

     wget http://bioinf.uni-greifswald.de/augustus/datasets/RNAseq.bam

-The example data set was not compiled in order to achieve optimal prediction accuracy, but in order to test pipeline components.
+The example data set was not compiled in order to achieve optimal prediction accuracy, but in order to quickly test pipeline components.
+The small subset of the genome used in these test examples is not long enough for BRAKER training to work well.

 Data description
 ----------------

-Data corresponds to the last 1,000,000 nucleotides of _Arabidopsis thaliana_'s chromosome Chr5.
+Data corresponds to the last 1,000,000 nucleotides of _Arabidopsis thaliana_'s chromosome Chr5, split into 8 artificial contigs.

 RNA-Seq alignments were obtained by [VARUS](https://github.com/Gaius-Augustus/VARUS).